Reading Intent: How we plan for this subject...

 Children who find reading more challenging are quickly identified by our teachers and SENCO, and support is put in place.
 These children are 'daily readers' which means they will be listened to by an adult every day.
 During this time, adults will investigate, encourage and model lots of different reading skills such as making predictions and inferences, discussing vocabulary and explaining characterisation and plot.

-Several children also have subscriptions to Nessy, an interactive learning system developed with specialist teachers at the Bristol Dyslexia Centre, that teaches and reinforces reading and spelling through animated fun activities.
+Some children may need further reading interventions to teach and reinforce reading and spelling through regular fun activities - this is assessed and provided by our SENCO.
 Daily practice both at home and at school helps to close the gaps in their reading and spelling ability.